Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Introduction

 Building on this human evidence, recent research has begun to examine how artificial agents themselves participate in or influence these normative dynamics.
-AI can shape norms positively by reinforcing fairness, reciprocity, and trust \citep{taddeo_how_2018, mccannon_artificial_2024} or negatively by normalizing free-riding and moral disengagement \citep{kobis_bad_2021, eng_people_2023}.
-Computational and multi-agent studies likewise show how artificial agents can seed, amplify, or stabilize cooperative norms \citep{shi_enhancing_2024, kulkarni_learning_2024, ren_emergence_2024, hintze_promoting_2024}.
-Together, these strands suggest that AI can mediate, amplify, or dampen the normative forces that sustain cooperation, while leaving open whether the process of norm-guided cooperation itself changes when an AI joins the group.
-Yet despite this growing body of work, we still lack systematic behavioural evidence on how humans respond when AI agents become part of their cooperative networks.
-Specifically, it remains unknown whether the processes of norm formation and adherence that sustain cooperation among human groups operate equivalently when an AI joins the group.
-This creates a theoretical tension: Does the specific identity of an agent disrupt social cohesion (differentiation), or do the functional mechanics of group norms render the agent's identity irrelevant (normative equivalence)?
+AI can shape norms positively by reinforcing fairness, reciprocity, and trust \citep{taddeoHowAICan2018, mccannonArtificialIntelligenceProsocial2024} or negatively by normalizing free-riding and moral disengagement \citep{kobisBadMachinesCorrupt2021, engPeopleTreatSocial2023}.
+Computational and multi-agent studies likewise show how artificial agents can seed, amplify, or stabilise cooperative norms \citep{shiEnhancingSocialCohesion2024, kulkarniLearningNudgesConditional2024, renEmergenceSocialNorms2024, hintzePromotingCooperationPublic2024}.
+Together, these strands suggest that AI can mediate, amplify, or dampen the normative forces that sustain cooperation, while leaving open the question of whether norm-guided cooperation changes when one group member is perceived as AI.
+Yet this work leaves open a more specific question: whether the perceived identity of one group member changes norm-guided cooperation when the interaction structure, incentives, and feedback are held constant.
+Specifically, it remains unclear whether an AI label alters observable cooperation patterns and norm-related outcomes when the agent is embedded in a small group where feedback is provided at the aggregate level.
+This creates a theoretical tension: Does an agent's specific identity disrupt social cohesion (differentiation), or are norm-driven contribution patterns robust to labels when participants respond to aggregate group-level feedback?